IADsContainer

 MoveHere()

-Moves a specified object to the container that implements this interface.
-The method can be also used to rename an object.
+Moves the specified object to this container.
+This method can also be used to rename an object.

 object MoveHere(string sourceName, string newName)